mozilla-b2g/B2G/README.md

+TODO: Add info about linker error.
+TODO: Add info about building on MacOS with a case-sensitive FS.

 # Boot to Gecko (B2G)

 Boot to Gecko aims to create a complete, standalone operating system for the open web.